 We found 4 orthopedic surgeons who accept Aetna Bronze near Venice, FL.

-Dr. James Shortt's specialty is orthopedics/orthopedic surgery.
-Dr. Shortt is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. James Shortt is an orthopedist.
+Dr. Shortt accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
 He attended Dalhousie University Faculty of Medicine for medical school and subsequently trained at a hospital affiliated with the University of Toronto for residency.
-Dr. Shortt (or staff) speaks the following languages: French and Italian.
+Dr. Shortt (or staff) is conversant in French and Italian.

-Dr. Edmund Witkowski specializes in orthopedics/orthopedic surgery and sports medicine.
-Patients gave Dr. Witkowski an average rating of 3.5 stars out of 5.
-He honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-He is a graduate of Medical College of Wisconsin.
-He completed his residency training at Wilford Hall Medical Center.
+Dr. Edmund Witkowski is a specialist in orthopedics/orthopedic surgery and sports medicine.
+Dr. Witkowski's patients gave him an average rating of 3.5 out of 5 stars.
+He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Before completing his residency at Wilford Hall Medical Center, Dr. Witkowski attended medical school at Medical College of Wisconsin.
+Dr. Witkowski is affiliated with Venice Regional Bayfront Health.

+Dr. Derek Cuff is an orthopedics/orthopedic surgery specialist.
 He is affiliated with Venice Regional Bayfront Health.

-Dr. Derek Cuff sees patients in Venice, FL, Englewood, FL, and North Port, FL.
-His medical specialty is orthopedics/orthopedic surgery.
-Dr. Cuff is professionally affiliated with Venice Regional Bayfront Health.
-He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-He studied medicine at the University of Maryland School of Medicine.
-Dr. Cuff's training includes a residency program at the University of Maryland Medical Center.
+Dr. Cuff honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He attended the University of Maryland School of Medicine and subsequently trained at the University of Maryland Medical Center for residency.